light-tech/MiniGit/README.md

 Minimal Swift package to provide most common Git functionalities.

 Check out [OmiGit](https://apps.apple.com/us/app/omigit/id1597699768) on the App Store for illustration of the package's features.
+See also [our sample app](https://github.com/light-tech/MiniGit-SampleApp).

 While `SwiftGit2` already provides a Swift binding for `libgit2`, it is lacking some crucial features such as `git push`.
 In an attempt to implement those, we come to believe it is best to write C code in C/C++ instead of [Swift's syntax for C code](https://github.com/apple/swift/blob/main/docs/HowSwiftImportsCAPIs.md) so that it will be much easier for future development and maintenance.